imkailey/JRNL/live.md

 ---

 a lot of things are in the Live Aid wiki, the people that organized it, the people that inspired it, etc

+---

+## notes

+- look into the groups affected by the famine specifically
+- boy george look into
+- focus more on the historical events leading up to the concert